Fat Freddy's Drop: Live at the Matterhorn and singles: 2001–2004

 The now-seven-member Fat Freddy's Drop, sometimes calling themselves the "seven-headed soul monster", continued to play live at clubs and festivals.
 The band's first full-length album, Live at the Matterhorn, was released in 2001 by The Drop.
 The live album is a recording of their show at the Matterhorn club in Wellington that year.
 Very little mastering was done to the album, which is divided into four tracks averaging 18 minutes each.
 It was not formally promoted, but sold 9,000 copies in its first few months via word-of-mouth, according to the Sydney Morning Herald.

 In 2000, the New Zealand government began a campaign to increase the profitability of the country's music industry, and of music exports abroad, by funding artists and events.
 The percentage of music sold by nationals went from 5.45% in 2000 to 10% in 2004, and a 2004 government survey indicated one-quarter of New Zealanders attended a live music event in the year previous.
 Fat Freddy's Drop were not one of the bands funded, but the elevated live music scene, and the relative success of Live at The Matterhorn, gave them more opportunities to establish themselves as one of the area's best live acts.
 Several of their early singles, like "Hope" and "Runnin", were featured on compilation albums published by local labels and radio stations.
-An established group from Kaikoura named Salmonella Dub—who one member described as the "forerunner for Fat Freddys"—provided the band opportunities to play in front of larger crowds in New Zealand and neighbouring Australia.
+An established group from Kaikōura named Salmonella Dub—who one member described as the "forerunner for Fat Freddys"—provided the band opportunities to play in front of larger crowds in New Zealand and neighbouring Australia.